B A R E L Y B A D W E B S I T E

 • And do all of this with extremely high precision, i.e., to many decimal places and without using any estimates or rounded numbers whatsoever.

-• Every mathematical alteration is spelled out, which means you can see and completely figure out any conversion formula if you try.
-For instance, the formula for converting from statute miles to decimal degrees is shown as ((( X * 0.0254 ) * 63360 ) / 1852 ) / 60 rather than as the easier but less precise version X * 0.0144829374.
+• Every mathematical alteration is spelled out, which means you can see and completely deconstruct every conversion formula.
+For instance, the formula for converting from statute miles to decimal degrees is shown as ((( X * 0.0254 ) * 63360 ) / 1852 ) / 60 rather than the easier but less precise version X * 0.0144829374.

-If you're interested in this high-precision distance-calculator speadsheet, in Excel 7 format, or go ahead and download it now.
+If you want this high-precision distance-calculator spreadsheet, in Excel 2010 format, go ahead and download it now.

 • The ZIPped version is distance_converter_xl43.zip (16,711 bytes).

-• The decompressed version is distance_converter44.xls (60,416 bytes).
+• The decompressed version is distance_converter48.xls (fff 60,416 bytes).
 If your computer is set up to automatically open an Excel file, you may choose Open instead of Save.

 • To learn about the well-regarded XNumbers add-in that extends Excel's precision from 15 places to 200 see HERE, or go ahead and download the version I use from here (xnumb24.zip, 904,881 bytes).

-Distance: The second matters first, then the meter All of the discussion about the 27 states involves measurements of distance, or length.
+Distance: The second matters first, then the meter, then the inch.
+All of the discussion about the 27 states and the 13 states and Hawaii and Rome involves measurements of distance, or length.
 And it turns out that all such measurements are now derived from a single known quantity, and that known quantity defines the universal standard measurement of length, the meter.

 Every other unit of length -- yards and knots and hectares and decimal degrees of latitude and so on -- is defined in relation to the meter.
 The meter is well-defined, and the definition is agreed upon by all of science.
-According to the National Institute of Standards (NIST) and many other reliable sources:
+According to the National Institute of Standards (NIST) and every other reliable source,

-The meter is the length of the path travelled by light in vacuum during a time interval of 1/299,792,458th of a second.
+The meter is the length of the path traveled by light in vacuum during a time interval of 1/299,792,458th of a second.

 So, if you want to measure out an exact meter, here's all you have to do.